RoxasKH/Matrix-3D/README.md

 As confirmation, the element at indices `(1, 1, 0)` is found in the array in position `(1*2*2) + (1*2) + 1 = 4 + 3 + 1 = 7`, as previously mentioned.

 ## Fundamental methods

-### Default manufacturer
+### Default constructor
 The default constructor creates an empty `Matrix3D` object simply by setting the values of the 3 dimensions to `0` and the array pointer to `nullptr`.

 ### Copy constructor
 The copy constructor takes as input another `Matrix3D` object to be copied as a constant reference for efficiency reasons, after which it creates a new identical but distinct object by setting the dimensions to the dimensions of the passed `Matrix3D`, dynamically allocating an array that has a total size equal to the product of the size of the passed matrix and copying the data one by one from the `_matrix` array of the passed matrix into the newly allocated array.
 Since both `new` (although rarely) and copying the data into the newly allocated array may fail (since the data type may be a custom type and the type-redefined assignment operator is not guaranteed to be safe, but it may allocate memory or needing resources and therefore throwing exceptions), these 2 operations are inserted in a try catch block which, in addition to re-throwing the exception to the caller, returns the matrix to a coherent state, canceling any changes made by relying on a `clear()` function defined in the classroom.

 ### Assignment operator
 The assignment operator takes as input parameter another `Matrix3D` object as a constant reference for efficiency reasons, as for the copy constructor.
-After checking that the object being assigned to is not the same one you are trying to assign, it creates a temporary `Matrix3D` copy of the passed one using the copy constructor, after which it relies on a `swap()` function which calls on `this` by passing the temporary array as a parameter.
+After checking that the object being assigned to is not the same one you are trying to assign, it creates a temporary `Matrix3D` copy of the passed one using the copy constructor, after which it relies on a `swap()` function which calls on `this` by passing the temporary matrix as a parameter.
 The latter takes care of exchanging member data between the 2 objects.
 Finally, it returns the dereference of the this pointer to the object.

 ### Destructor
 Called whenever a `Matrix3D` object needs to be destroyed, it does nothing but call the `clear()` function in turn.

 ## Getters
 Getters are methods that allow you to obtain the dimensions of a `Matrix3D` object.
-They are all `const` methods in that none of the methods modify the state of the array but simply return a copy of a specific data member related to a dimension.
+They are all `const` methods in that none of the methods modify the state of the matrix but simply return a copy of a specific data member related to a dimension.
 - **getFloors():** returns the number of floors of a matrix.
 - **getRows():** returns the number of rows of a matrix
 - **getColumns():** returns the number of columns of a matrix.

 ## Secondary constructors